How to deal with email blacklists?

-As I’ve already mention, you won’t be informed about blacklisting your IP address so it is very important to use some of the methods for discovering it and responding.
+As I’ve already mentioned, you won’t be informed about blacklisting your IP address so it is very important to use some of the methods for discovering it and responding.

-1. Follow your user’s complains about not getting e-mails
+1. Follow your user’s complaints about not getting e-mails

-Your loyal subscribers will now something’s wrong if they don’t get the e-mail.
+Your loyal subscribers will know something’s wrong if they don’t get the e-mail.
 They probably wouldn’t just ignore it but warn you about it.